HITOA/LWFC/README.md

 There is an example of how it can be use in Program.cs.

 TODO :

 -Allow to use rectangular sample.
+Done

+-Allow to compute rectangular output.

 -Allow to use Mirroring/Rotating etc.